 Patients have an itchy rash with small blisters, often arranged in clusters or rings.
-The blisters can come up all over the body and limbs, or just affect a few smaller patches.
-The blisters may show the ‘string of pearls sign’ which describes the presence of blisters lying around the rim of wheal-like red patches.
-Up to 80% of affected adults can have blisters or ulcers in the mouth, eyes or the genital region, but the internal organs remain clear.
+The blisters can come up all over the body and limbs, or just affect a few localised areas.
+The blisters may show the ‘string of pearls sign’ which describes blisters on the rim of red patches.
+Blisters may heal to leave temporarily discoloured areas of skin, particularly in patients with darker skin.
+Most affected adults have blisters or ulcers in the mouth, eyes or the genital region.
+It does not affect internal organs.

 In children, the rash often occurs in the genital region and on the face especially around the mouth.

 It can be difficult for doctors to diagnose linear IgA.
 The diagnosis requires a skin biopsy in which a line of IgA under the epidermis can be shown up by a special test (direct immunofluorescence).
 A skin biopsy involves removal of small pieces of skin after the skin has been numbed with a local anaesthetic injection.
 Afterwards one or two stitches will usually be put in the skin.

 Treatment suppresses linear IgA disease but does not cure it.
 However, in the majority of patients the disease tends to eventually resolve after years.
 If it has been caused by medication, stopping the drug usually clears it up.
 Skin lesions tend to heal without leaving permanent scars.
 However, ulcers in the eyes, mouth or genital region can leave scars or cause permanent damage.

 How can it be treated?